Letters to Students From the Office of Student Life Regarding Belongings and End-of-year Plan

-- While we’d like to accommodate individual—and perfectly reasonable—requests for items, we want to be equitable and consistent.
+- While we’d like to accommodate individual—and perfectly reasonable—requests items, we want to be equitable and consistent.
 Allowing some of you to gather belongings would be unfair to others.
 We need to consider the scale of this situation: Deerfield has 574 boarding students.

 - Finally, and candidly, we understand that it will be hard to keep you apart from one another once even a small group of you is here on campus together.
 As is often the Deerfield way, you’ll want to be together, enjoying one another’s company after being separated.
 This is a natural instinct, but, unfortunately, it’s also a dangerous one right now.

 So this brings me to our next steps, and they involve you.
 We’d like each of you to fill out this form.
 It will allow you to offer us some guidance with regard to your belongings.
-Please fill it out by Sunday, May 3.
+Please fill it out by this Sunday, May 3.
 This is a firm deadline.
 Once we have your preferences in place, Boomerang Storage will begin to pack and ship your things to you.
 Deerfield will cover all costs.
-And please rest assured: Special care will be taken with all your belongings, including valuables.
+And please rest assured: special care will be taken with all your belongings, including valuables.

-I’m sorry this is not the decision many of you sought—it’s not the one I’d hoped for either—but I hope you can find reassurance in knowing that we came to it only after no other alternative was viable.
+I’m sorry this is not the decision many of you sought—it’s not the one I’d hoped for either—but I hope you can find reassurance in knowing that we came to it only after no other alternative seemed viable.

-“Senior Spotlight,” End-of-Year Celebrations, and Commencement
+“Senior Spotlight,” End-of-Year Celebrations and Commencement

 The May 22 edition of the Friday Common Room and Common Room Live! will be dedicated in large part to you.
-Please send me your ideas, thoughts, and suggestions.
+Please send me your ideas, thoughts and suggestions.
 In addition to Faculty Farewells and awards presentations, what would you like to see there?

 As Dr. Austin mentioned during his Zoom with you last week, we’re planning for a postponed Commencement.
 In the next week, you’ll receive a survey designed to collect your input so we can make the most of your return to campus.
 We’re already looking forward to having you back!